-HCTZ drugs should not be taken with heart-rhythm medication because the combination can lower potassium levels to the point that fatal cardiac arrhythmia can occur.
+Some of the most common medications used to treat high blood pressure, or hypertension, are diuretics known as hydrochlorothiazides (HCTZ).
+HCTZ drugs should not be taken with heart-rhythm medications because the combination can lower potassium levels to the point that fatal cardiac arrhythmia can occur.
 OTC decongestants also should not be used when a patient is taking HCTZ drugs because they decrease the effectiveness of the blood-pressure medication.

 One food interaction has been documented for HCTZ drugs.
 Glycyrrhizin — found in black licorice, some sweeteners and herbal teas — can have a negative effect on potassium levels, which can damage the heart.